akka/akka/akka-docs/src/main/paradox/scala/actors.md

 Java
 :  @@snip [ActorDocTest.java]($code$/java/jdocs/actor/ActorDocTest.java) { #props-factory }

-@@@ div { .group-scala }

-Another good practice is to declare what messages an Actor can receive in the companion object of the Actor, which makes easier to know what it can receive:
+Another good practice is to declare what messages an Actor can receive

-@@@

-@@@ div { .group-java }
+@scala[in the companion object of the Actor]

-Another good practice is to declare what messages an Actor can receive as close to the actor definition as possible (e.g. as static classes inside the Actor or using other suitable class), which makes it easier to know what it can receive.
+@java[as close to the actor definition as possible (e.g. as static classes inside the Actor or using other suitable class)], which makes easier to know what it can receive:

-@@@

 Scala
 :  @@snip [ActorDocSpec.scala]($code$/scala/docs/actor/ActorDocSpec.scala) { #messages-in-companion }